Do you raise bees? If so, have you attempted to harvest your own honey yet?

 How is Honey Made?

-Honey being made is actually a pretty complex process, but I will give you a crash course in the basics and give you this link to a more in-depth explanation of the process.
+Honey being made is actually a pretty complex process, but I will give you a crash course in the basics.

 Basically, a foraging bee (which is an older bee) will go out into the world and forage for nectar and pollen.
 The bee will suck it out of the plant and store it in this second stomach they have.